Saturday, February 25, 2017

 Hollywood's Oscar® Moments—Oscar® By The Numbers

-For those of us old enough to remember Rowan & Martin's Laugh In, they burst that all of show business is centered in Hollywood bubble by letting everyone know they were coming to you from Beautiful Downtown Burbank rather than legendary Hollywood.
+For those of us old enough to remember Rowan & Martin's Laugh In, they burst that all of show business is centered in Hollywood bubble by letting everyone know their NBC show was coming to you from Beautiful Downtown Burbank rather than legendary Hollywood.

 The first awards ceremony was held at the Hollywood Roosevelt Hotel in 1929 to honor films released in 1927 and 1928.
 The first Best Picture award went to the 1927 film Wings.
 It was the only silent film to receive the honor as the talking picture age was ushered in with the release of Warner Bros.
 The Jazz Singer in 1927, the first feature-length motion picture with synchronized dialogue sequences.